Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintA/us05/03.design/Readme.md

-# US006 - Create a Task
+# US05 - As an HRM, I want to generate a team proposal automatically

 ## 3. Design - User Story Realization